Petrushka (ballet): Russian puppets

 Petrushka is a puppet.
 He is a character known across Europe under different names: Punch in England, Polichinelle in France, Pulcinella in Italy, Kasperle in Germany, and Petrushka in Russia.
-Whatever his name, he is a trickster, a rebel, and a wife beater.
+He is a trickster, rebel, and wife-beater.
 He enforces moral justice with a wooden club, speaks in a high-pitched, squeaky voice, and argues with the devil.
 His plays are formulaic and subversive.
 They repeat key scenes from one play to another.
 The plays usually end with a dog, a policeman, or the devil dragging him away.

 Empress Anna Ivanovna brought marionettes to Russia in the 18th century.
-These puppets were an amusement for the aristocracy.
+They were an amusement for the aristocracy.
 Rod puppets were an Asian import.
 They performed religious plays, mostly at Christmas.
-Petrushka, however, was a hand puppet.
+But Petrushka was a hand puppet.
 He was loved by the common people.
-He performed in street theatres and other open air venues in small portable booths or behind screens that could be easily assembled and just as easily disassembled.
-After the Russian Revolution, Soviet authorities forced Petrushka indoors.
-They wanted to be better able to monitor his subversiveness.
+He performed in street theatres and other open-air venues in small portable booths or behind screens that could be easily assembled and disassembled.
+After the Russian Revolution, Soviet authorities forced Petrushka indoors to be better monitor his subversiveness.